-\begin{lemma} For every $s \geq 1$, $m > 2s+1$, and $\ell > 3s+1$, it holds that $c_{V,{\rm r}}(H[s,\ell,m]) \geq k = 2^{s-1}$. \end{lemma}
+\begin{lemma} For every $s \geq 1$, $m > 2s+1$, and $\ell > 3s+1$, it holds that $c_{V, \mathrm{r}}(H[s,\ell,m]) \geq k = 2^{s-1}$. \end{lemma}

-Again, we give a vague idea for a strategy for the robber to avoid getting surround against~$k-1$ vertex cops.
-To this end, the robber always stays in~$H_2$ and moves from a root~$r_2(a)$ to the next~$r_2(b)$ for which the edge~$ab$ in~$H[s]$ is directed from~$a$ to~$b$.
-In~$H[s]$, vertex~$a$ has~$k$ outgoing neighbors and we show that at least one such neighbor~$b$ is always safe for the robber to escape to, meaning that the region labeled~$F_2(b)$ in \cref{fig:Hslm-construction} is free of cops when the robber reaches~$r_2(b)$.
+Again, we start by giving a vague idea how the robber can avoid being surrounded by~$k-1$ vertex cops: The robber stays solely in~$H_2$, and he moves between roots~$r_2(x)$ for~$x \in V(H[s])$, always from a root~$r_2(a)$ to the next root~$r_2(b)$ for which the edge~$ab$ in~$H[s]$ is directed from~$a$ to~$b$.
+In~$H[s]$, vertex~$a$ has~$k$ outgoing neighbors, and we show that at least one such neighbor~$b$ is always \enquote{safe} for the robber to escape to.
 However, it is quite tricky to identify this safe neighbor.
 Indeed, the robber has to start moving in the \enquote{right} direction down the tree~$T_2(a)$ always observing the cops' response, before he can be absolutely sure which outgoing neighbor~$b$ of~$a$ is safe.
 With suitable choices of~$s$, $\ell$ and~$m$, the robber is fast enough at~$r_2(b)$ to then choose his next destination from there.
-The crucial point is that the cops can \enquote{join} the robber when he traverses the middle edge~$e(ab)$, but can never ensure to be on any vertex of~$P_2(ab)$ one step \emph{before} the robber; and thus never surround him.
+The crucial point is that the cops can \enquote{join} the robber when he traverses the middle edge~$e(ab)$, but they can never be one step ahead of the robber on~$P_2(ab)$; and thus never surround him.